 Any performance enhancing equine pharmaceuticals that are not considered ‘over the counter’ are not allowed and will incur a disqualification.

-Horses that have a kicking tendency must be identified with a red ribbon in their tail.
+Equines that have a kicking tendency must be identified with a red ribbon in their tail.

 Stallions are permitted at ETS events but cannot be shown by a minor rider (under the age of 18 years of age).